0x050f/markdown-cv/index.md

 `Toulouse, France`
 *DSNA/DTI - DGAC (Aviation Civile)*
 + Build a special iso from CentOS8 and ansible playbook with tools for approach and control towers.
++ iso/playbook testing using continuous integration and virtualization.

 `04/2017 - 06/2017`
 __Web Development Internship__